oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

 There are four separate OAuth/OpenID Connect/SAML relationships involved in this flow:

 * Client to IdP for SSO (OpenID Connect or SAML)
-* Client to Enterprise Authorization Server (OAuth)
+* Client to Enterprise Authorization Server (OAuth, defined in this draft)
 * Client to Resource Authorization Server (OAuth)
 * Resource Authorization Server to IdP Authorization Server (OpenID Connect or SAML)